 #8.
 Ask your real estate agent for staging advice

-An experienced real estate agent has likely shown more homes than they can count.
+homes than they can count.
 They have accompanied buyer after buyer from room to room, noticing what catches their attention and what distracts them.
 They are proficient in understanding what makes for a successful staging, with a keen eye for what buyers want to see on the Twin Cities real estate scene, including real estate in St. Paul.
-Team up with an expert agent like Sally English as your best resource when deciding on an effective staging plan.
-Reach out today to get started toward your goals.
+Team up with an expert agent like

 *Header photo courtesy of Unsplash